by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 Dehydrate onions food dehydrator?

-This question/keyword is one of the most-asked questions.
+This question/keyword search is one of the most-asked questions.
 Yes, you can dehydrate onions on a dehydrator - slice your onions into rings, or into small diced pieces.
 Or flake it apart after cutting into "segments."
 Keep reading this page to learn more!

 VITAMINS: Vitamin A, followed by Vitamin C. There are trace amounts of Niacin, Pantothenic Acid, vitamin B6, Riboflavin, and Thiamine.